ActiveMQ vs. RabbitMQ: Key Features and Benefits

 Finding the right open source message broker is critical to efficiently solving messaging issues in a variety of application types.
-Today we're looking at two open source message brokers commonly used to solve those issues, ActiveMQ and RabbitMQ.
+Today we're looking at two open source message brokers commonly used to solve those issues, Apache ActiveMQ and RabbitMQ.

 In this blog, we'll start with an overview of message brokers, then dive in on a comparison of ActiveMQ vs. RabbitMQ in terms of features, performance, and enterprise readiness.